sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 Other Tools:

-- This is also implemented by ORAS, so we can see the artifact list from them
+- This is implemented by ORAS, cosign, and trivy

 Public:

-- And this has escaped the lab, I'm just starting to include these on my image in GHCR
+- And this has escaped the lab, I include these on my images in GHCR

 ---